Department of School, Family and Mental Health Professions

 Standardized Testing Requirements

 - No standardized testing is required in order to apply.
-Applicants who have taken the Graduate Record Examinations (GRE) General Test are welcome to submit scores, but this is not expected.
+Applicants who have taken the Graduate Record Examinations (GRE) General Test are invited to submit scores, but this is not required.

 - Applicants who feel that their Grade Point Averages do not adequately represent their ability to succeed in a graduate program may find it helpful to submit GRE scores for consideration.